1. The best export method for your version of Vectorworks and Lumion

 2. Method A: LiveSync export

-2.1: With Lumion LiveSync for Vectorworks and Lumion 9.3 and newer, you can immediately set up a live, real-time visualization of your Vectorworks 2019 SP3 model:
+2.1: With Lumion LiveSync for Vectorworks and Lumion 9.3 and newer, you can immediately set up a live, real-time visualization of your Vectorworks 2019 SP3 (and newer) model:

 If you are using an older version of Vectorworks, please see section 4 below.

 3. Method B: Lumion .DAE file export

 3.1: We recommend exporting the model via LiveSync rather than via .DAE format as it is faster and requires fewer resources.
 However, if you prefer to export your model via a file, you can export a Lumion Collada file (.DAE) using the Lumion LiveSync for Vectorworks Export button in the palette.
 Then import the .DAE file in Lumion:

 3.2: Select the desired export options: